limbosworld/NMS-Beyond-The-Purge/README.md

     * Agricultural Research [Completed](https://nomanssky.fandom.com/wiki/Agricultural_Research)
 * Dreams of the Deep [Completed](https://nomanssky.fandom.com/wiki/Dreams_of_the_Deep)
 * Starbirth [Completed](https://nomanssky.fandom.com/wiki/Starbirth)
-* The Settlers [All Building Completed](https://nomanssky.fandom.com/wiki/Planetary_Settlement) ,but this mission never ends.
-There will always be a dispute or a decision pending ..
-Just ignor it.
+* The Settlers [All Buildings Completed](https://nomanssky.fandom.com/wiki/Planetary_Settlement) ,but this mission never ends.
+There will always be a dispute or a decision pending.
+Nothing bad happens if you just ignor it.
+Visit the Pub and watch the Korvax dance in front of the beatbox machine.
 * A Trace of Metal [Completed](https://nomanssky.fandom.com/wiki/A_Trace_of_Metal)
 * Under A Rebel Star [Not Completed](https://nomanssky.fandom.com/wiki/Under_a_Rebel_Star?so=search) was not started because I didn't want to have a new save file that was too big or displayed too much in game play-time.
 Currently the play-time is about 6.5 hours.
 Additionally, there are other missions and quests that were not done.
 I don't do multiplayer and no expeditions were ever undertaken.